Use these breastfeeding techniques (step by step) with pictures to make sure you have a good latch, baby is getting enough milk, and you are comfy.

 Similar to position 1, the cross cradle nursing position is sitting and using the opposite arm to hold baby secure.

-This will not only work out your arm muscles (win win), but is good if you are more blessed up top and need a hand available to help secure your breast as you nurse.
+First, this will work out your arm muscles (win win)!
+But, it’s good if you are more blessed up top and need a hand available to help secure your breast as you nurse.

 #3 – Lying on back with baby nursing, positioned on top